-Has Watchmen been renewed for Season 2?
+Will Watchmen return for Season 2?

 Which Watchmen cast members will come back for Season 2?

-None of the Watchmen cast has officially announced whether they’re signed on for a Season 2 (should it happen), so we can’t confirm it nor could we proceed to guess what would happen in Season 2 based on who’s coming back.
+None of the Watchmen cast has officially announced whether they’re signed on for a Season 2 (should it happen), so we can’t confirm it, nor could we proceed to guess what would happen in Season 2 based on who’s coming back.

-That said, we do have a decent idea of which cast members could logically return for Season 2 based on the ending on Season 1.
-Those cast members include: Regina King (Angela Abar, aka Sister Night); Tim Blake Nelson (Wade Tillman, aka Looking Glass); Jean Smart (Laurie Blake); Jeremy Irons (Adrian Veidt); Louis Gossett, Jr. (Will Reeves, aka Hooded Justice); Tom Mison (Mr. Phillips); Sarah Vickers (Ms. Crookshanks); Dylan Schombing (Topher Abar); Jolie Hoang-Rappaport (Bian).
+That said, we do have a decent idea of which cast members could logically return for Season 2 based on the ending of Season 1.
+Those cast members include Regina King (Angela Abar, aka Sister Night); Tim Blake Nelson (Wade Tillman, aka Looking Glass); Jean Smart (Laurie Blake); Jeremy Irons (Adrian Veidt); Louis Gossett, Jr. (Will Reeves, aka Hooded Justice); Tom Mison (Mr. Phillips); Sarah Vickers (Ms. Crookshanks); Dylan Schombing (Topher Abar); Jolie Hoang-Rappaport (Bian).

 Unfortunately, based on the Season 1 finale, we know that Hong Chau (Lady Trieu), Yahya Abdul-Mateen II (Doctor Manhattan), and James Wolk (Senator Joe Keene, Jr.) can’t come back unless their characters appear in flashbacks.